DuongD0/CVRP_Vehicle_Routing/documentation/API_DOCUMENTATION.md

 3. **Request ID**: All requests are assigned a UUID that is used to track status and retrieve solutions.

-4. **Polling**: The system uses polling for request processing.
-MRA polls for requests, and frontend polls for solutions.
+4. **Adaptive Polling**: The MRA uses adaptive polling to reduce network traffic:
+   - **Active polling**: 2 seconds when requests are found
+   - **Idle polling**: 10 seconds when no requests are available
+   - Automatically switches between intervals based on request availability

+5. **Unserved Customer Handling**:
+   - Unserved customers are accumulated in a buffer (up to 6 customers)
+   - Buffer is processed when it reaches threshold (6) OR when request queue is empty
+   - Prevents unserved customers from being stuck indefinitely
+   - New vehicles with larger constraints can automatically serve previously unserved customers

-5. **Agent Creation**: Agents are created when vehicles are confirmed via `/api/vehicles/confirm`.
+6. **Agent Creation**: Agents are created when vehicles are confirmed via `/api/vehicles/confirm`.
 Main.java polls for this configuration.

+7. **Terminated Agent Cleanup**: When a DA reports 'terminated' status, its vehicle position is automatically removed from tracking, ensuring terminated DA icons disappear from the frontend map.

-6. **CORS**: Backend has CORS enabled for frontend integration.
+8. **CORS**: Backend has CORS enabled for frontend integration.

-7. **Session Management**: Frontend uses Flask sessions to store vehicle definitions.
+9. **Session Management**: Frontend uses Flask sessions to store vehicle definitions.

 ---